What is a Green Card?

 - If an applicant is eligible for employment authorization through an H-1B classification, USCIS recommends including a valid Form I-693 at the time of filing.

 - For applicants in the United States with approved I-140 petitions and current priority dates, but who filed their applications without including a valid Form I-693, USCIS recommends visiting a civil surgeon to get a valid Form I-693 before USCIS sends the request.
 According to USCIS, applicants should not send their medical examinations to the agency until formally requested to do so.
 Form I-693 is valid for two years from the date that the civil surgeon signs the form.

 Green Card Eligibility Categories

-There are several ways to become a permanent resident, but to apply for a green card, you must meet the green card requirements under one of the categories below:
+There are several ways to become a permanent resident, but to apply for a green card, you must meet the requirements under one of the categories below:

 1. Green Card through Family